Murder of Generro Sanchez: Murder

 Murray was given a ride by his roommate's father back to an abandoned house near the crime scene with the WD-40, where he then walked towards the victim's truck, cutting through a woodlot south of Substation Road.
 As he got closer to the scene, a cough alerted him to someone's presence; he believed the cough sounded like the man who had given him a ride earlier.
 As it turned out, the man had examined the scene further, discovered Sanchez's body, and called police to report a gunshot victim.

-Immediately changing plans, Murray walked east towards US-177 and tried to hitchhike to Canada.
+Murray walked east towards US-177 and tried to hitchhike to Canada.
 Mistaking a Pottawatomie County Sheriff Department car for a non-police vehicle, Murray flagged it down.
 Undersheriff Travis Palmer took him into custody, and Murray immediately confessed to the murder.

+Aftermath

-He was later found not guilty by reason of insanity.
+Murray was found not guilty by reason of insanity.
+In August 2015, he was involuntarily committed to inpatient treatment at a state medical facility in Vinita, Oklahoma.
+He was approved to leave the facility for day treatment in 2022.